MahikaTrivedi/First-Portfolio/README.md

 # First-Portfolio
 This was only a learning project to gain insights on designing in CSS, I have used some tutorials online to guide me create the look
+This only contains the front page of a portfolio.